WidgetKing/cpextra/docs/features/events-list.md

 <img :src="$withBase('/img/event-enter.png')" alt="when an object appears on the timeline the enter event is triggered">

 ## exit
-Triggered whe nan object exits the Captivate timeline.
+Triggered when an object exits the Captivate timeline.

 <img :src="$withBase('/img/event-exit.png')" alt="when an object no longer appears on the timeline the exit event is triggered">

 ::: tip
-Pairing the enter, exit and xcmndAddEventListener features can allow you to make set special behaviour which only occurs during the time an object appears on the timeline.
+Pairing the enter, exit and xcmndAddEventListener features can allow you to make set special behaviours which only occur during the time an object appears on the timeline.
 :::

 ## videoended